MeghP99/BitCoin_Market_Analysis/README.md

 # Bitcoin_Market_Analysis
 Bitcoin and other Crytpo-currencies market analysis

-Cleaned and imported Data using Python
+Cleaned and imported data using Python
 Visualized Data and created a report using Power BI

 ### Graph 1- Top 10 performing coins based on MarketCap